LeoLeman555/Pixel_Invaders/README.md

 ### Install via pip

-1. When the game is published on PyPI, you can install it directly with:
+1. The game is published on PyPI, you can install it directly with:
    ```bash
    pip install pixel-invaders
    ```